Maximepzv/Server-API-like-IFTTT/server/README.md

     - src
         ------ api             <!-- all the routes for our application -->
+        - lib
+            ------ passport-user.js <!-- our passportJs strategy and routes configuration -->
+            ------ token.js    <!-- management functions of our Json Web Tokens -->
         - services
             ------ actions     <!-- all our actions -->
             ------ reaction    <!-- all our reactions -->
             list.js            <!-- object containing the list of our actions and reactions -->
-            token.js           <!-- management functions of our Json Web Tokens -->

     - package.json             <!-- handle our npm packages -->

     - index.js                 <!-- setup our application -->
-    - passport-user.js         <!-- our passportJs strategy and routes configuration -->

 # HTTP requests